Jefferson County Court Records Search

 Requesting Copies

-Copies of court documents are available from the Clerk of Courts during business hours.
-The courts do not accept case-related requests by email.
-Instead, you may:
+You can request copies of court documents from the Clerk of Courts during business hours.
+Note that the courts do not take case-related requests by email.
+Your options are:

 Contact Numbers by Case Type